This document describes how to create and view an instance in the CKafka Console.

 - On the CKafka instance list page, click the "ID/Name" of the target instance to enter the instance details page.

-- On the instance details page, click the Basic Info tab to view the configuration information, access mode, message retention period, and automatic topic creation of the instance.
+- On the instance details page, click the Basic Info tab to view the configuration information, message retention period, and automatic topic creation of the instance.

 Once you enable the automatic topic creation feature for the server, when you use or access metadata of a topic that does not exist, it will be automatically created with the configured number of replicas and partitions.
 You can view the automatically created topic in Topic Management.